 Policy coordination

-Somalia continues to be ranked as the most corrupt country in the world.
-An anti-corruption framework exists, and a new Anti-Corruption law was enacted in October 2019.
-Overall, however, no measures were put in place to enhance the accountability and transparency of public transactions.
+Somalia continues to be ranked as among the most corrupt countries in the world.
+An anti-corruption framework exists, and a new anti-corruption law was enacted in October 2019, although it is yet to be implemented.
+No measures have been put in place to enhance the accountability and transparency of public transactions, and impunity regarding the misuse of public funds remains the norm.
 Without progress at the system level and with a culture of impunity for corruption, individual ministers and public servants are not able to address the problem.
+Public contracts continue to be provided in a nontransparent manner, and bribes are common.
+The misappropriation of public land, land grabs by elites and evictions of vulnerable population groups, and the diversion of aid are evidence of the endemic nature of corruption in Somalia.

 Anti-corruption policy